Iftekhar-mobin/Image-Augmentation/README.md

 # Handwritten Digits Augmentation, Augmented digit Sequence Generator for classification using MNIST dataset

+### Show your support

+Give a ⭐ if this project was helpful in any way!

 ## Purpose

 The goal of this project is to generate images representing sequences of numbers, for data augmentation purposes.